Meet the Team

 Joanne Atherton

-Healthcare Assistant
+GP Assistant

 I joined the surgery in August 2018.
 For the past two years I worked at Calderdale Royal Hospital on the Day Procedures/Admission Unit.
 Prior to this I worked with Dementia patients for 8 years.